Legal Briefs, Issue #1

 Remember, the people who suffer when there is no will are the people you want to help — the beneficiaries.

 Getting a Will done is easier and less expensive than most people think.
-If you don’t have a Will or haven’t had it updated in the last five years, contact us online or call our legal firm to request your free introductory consultation.
+If you don’t have a Will or haven’t had it updated in the last five years, contact us online or call our legal firm to request an introductory consultation.